 Two years of lab science are required.
-At least one of the two years must be in an algebra-based science course.
+At least one of the two years must be in an algebra-based science course, such as chemistry or physics.

 Lab science course work taken in the senior year may overlap with the Senior Year Math-Based Quantitative requirement.